MaybeThisIsRu/smix-eleventy-starter/README.md

-# React on Gulp Starter ⚛ 🚀
+# Gulp Starter for Static Site Generators

 ## Home page out of the box